• Skip to primary navigation

 Pour the batter into a lined muffin pan, filling each cup nearly to the top.
 Silicone muffin molds are amazing!
 Because they are re-usable, they reduce waste and save you money.
 Plus, I rarely have an issue with baked goods sticking to them.

 Next, place the muffins in the oven and bake at 350 degrees F for 25 minutes.
-These protein muffins come out fluffy, well risen and smell amazing!
+They come out fluffy, well risen and smell amazing!

 Lastly, remove the muffins from the oven, cool in the pan for 5 minutes, then transfer them to a wire cooling rack.
 When cooling them on the rack, I recommend removing them from the silicone muffin liners.

-These moist chocolate protein muffins are best stored in the fridge and eaten within one week.
+These muffins are best stored in the fridge in a sealed, air-tight container and eaten within one week.

 More Paleo Protein Muffin Recipes